Tafari-K/Lofi/README.md

 * To promote the genre of Lofi music and its origins.
 * To provide a platform for users to discover and listen to Lofi music playlists.
 * To provide a relaxing user experience with minimal distractions.
-* To provide a platform for this genre of music, with access the lastest playlists and music within the Lofi genre.
+* To provide a platform for this genre of music, with access to the lastest playlists and music within the Lofi genre.
-* To encourage users to stay in contact with the Lofi community by siging up for the newletter.
+* To encourage users to stay in contact with the Lofi community by siging up for the newsletter.
 * To deliver a responsive website that is accessible to all, regardless of device or ability.

 ​​
 #### **Wireframes:**

 Wireframes for each section were created using Balsamiq.
 This process provided a basic but clear outline of how each section would look as well as organising the content.
+The wireframes differ from the finished site as I found it much more captivating to include Art work and images that complimented the overly aesthetics of theme within the Lofi genre.

-* Welcome Section
+* Desktop

 ![Desktop view Wireframe](/documents/wireframe-largerscreen.png)

+* Mobile

 ![Mobile view Wireframe](/documents/wireframe-mobilescreen.png)